AffectedAshes/ashesrobot/README.md

 * `!guess <guess>`

-  for guessing a letter or thee full name
+  for guessing a letter or the full name

 ### Slots